GlobalBatchMgr Class

 Default Value: False

-This field tells the class whether or not to automatically detect and use proxy system settings, if available.
+Whether to automatically detect and use proxy system settings, if available.
 The default value is false.

 Note: This setting is applicable only in Windows.